vanHeemstraPublications/dev-to/articles/like-lego-love-python-episode-05-the-lego-instruction-manual.md

 description: "Episode 5: The LEGO Instruction Manual (Abstraction) - When LEGO HQ tells you WHAT to build, but not HOW to build it!"
 tags: [python, beginners, oop, tutorial]
 cover_image: "https://raw.githubusercontent.com/vanHeemstraPublications/dev-to/main/images/like-lego-love-python-episode-05.png"
 series: "Like LEGO?
-Love Python!»"
+Love Python!"
-canonical_url: "»"
+canonical_url: ""
 organization: "the-software-s-journey"
 ---